CGATOxford/cgat/doc/glossary.rst

         A pipeline that is project specific.
 Usually code is developed first inside a project pipeline.
 When it becomes generally useful, it may be refactored into a production pipeline.

+    stdin
+        Unix standard input.
+Most CGAT tools read data from stdin.

+    stdout
+        Unix standard output.
+Most CGAT tools output data to stdout.

+    stderr
+        Unix standard error.
+This is where errors go.

+    loglevel
+        Verbosity of logging information.
+The logging level can be determined by the ``--verbose`` option.
+A
+	level of ``0`` means no logging output, while ``1`` is information messages only, while ``2`` outputs also debugging information.